Are there moral and social dimensions to photography and, if so, do they matter?

 When we visit a library or a bookshop, there’s a section for fiction and a section for non-fiction.
 With photography it’s different.
 A picture, they say, paints a thousand words, so how can we be sure whether the picture painted is true or false?
 The fact that we can’t, results in a dilemma.
 The fact that we expect it to be true, tests photography’s moral and social compass.
 In reality, this expectation is something closer to belief; a belief that says, “Look, here’s a photograph to prove it!” — the pedlars of fake news and propaganda know all too well the credibility that an image brings to a piece of text.

 It would be natural to assume that what I’m referring to lies in the substance of whatever it is we are photographing.
-There is, of course, some truth in that but, while the subject in our viewfinder (and how we choose to present it) can readily expose us to accusations of causing offence, that is only a part of the moral and social landscape that we need to consider.
+There is, of course, some truth in that but, while the subject in our viewfinder (and how we choose to present it) can readily expose us to accusations of causing offence, that is only a part of the moral and social landscape that we need to navigate.
 The object of offence could just as easily be something included by accident.
 A well documented example being endorsement by implication — that the subject of our image has been endorsed by a brand, person or organisation that also appears in the frame.

 So let’s look very briefly at some other moral and social dimensions that affect photography.